 For catchments showing a phase shift between total mass and runoff the description of the system by a Single Storage approach (R = 10-3) leads to a considerably higher relative error X) /X in the estimated time constant C ~ (C + R) and thus also in Drainable Storage volume.
 It follows a power function and corresponds to  < 10% for C < 3 and  > 40% for C > 6.
 For this case the optimization versus river runoff or mass deviation leads to different total time constants (rel.
 Diff.  > 7% for C > 5).
 Even though this might look like an acceptable result for C < 3, there are still inevitable deviations in signal amplitudes (10-20%) and phasing between the modelled and measured signals for both total mass and river runoff time series.

-It can be summarized that opposite to the Single Storage approach the Cascaded Storage approach allows to determine both time constants C, R) independently in a unique, highly accurate way for optimizations with respect to either deviations in total mass or river runoff if recharge is given.
+It can be summarized that in contrast to the Single Storage approach the Cascaded Storage approach permits the determination of both time constants C, R) independently in a unique, highly accurate way for optimizations with respect to either total mass anomalies or river runoff.
 However, it has to be mentioned that even though the theoretical error in time constants remains below 1% for R ~ C, the ambiguity for R < C or R > C cannot be solved without further information on the volume of the river network.

 4 Application to the Amazon catchment

 The R-S diagram of the Amazon catchment shows a hysteresis (Fig.1) corresponding to a phase shift, which is interpreted as the time lag of river runoff.
 The Amazon catchment upstream Obidos is situated in a fully humid tropic environment with permanent, yet variable recharge and is large enough (4704394km2) for low noise levels in the signals of GRACE and moisture flux divergence.
-With permanent input contributions of overland flow and groundwater flow cannot be distinguished in the discharge curve.
+With permanent recharge contributions of overland flow and groundwater flow cannot be distinguished in the discharge curve.
 Also uncoupled storages (like soil water storage, open water bodies etc.) are not time dependent and thus do not appear as a hysteresis in the R-S diagram.
 So there is no need for a separation of hydraulically coupled and uncoupled storage components for this catchment.
 In general, any contributions from time dependent, non drainable i.e. uncoupled storage compartments or from processes like freezing, melting, evapotranspiration etc. can be recognized in the R-S diagram or by the respective deviations between the calculated and measured runoffs and storage volumes and have to be removed from total storage by means of by remote sensing or a conceptual description (Riegger and Tourian, 2014).

 Generally recharge from different approaches and products can serve as input to the system such as :